keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 3.md

 - after it grabs him smash cut to Mizuki

 #### The Tent
-- Mizuki is still in the tent
+- Mizuki is still in the tent with [[Chantmaster Zekka]] and the other Shamans

 #### Scene
 Scene description.